VulcanShot/SafePass/README.md

 **SafePass** is a CLI password manager written in Python, designed for users who value simplicity, security, and full control over their data.

+Created for submission as coursework of _WM187 - Programming for CyberSec_.
+Imported from GitLab.

 ## Key Features

 - **Strong Encryption**: PBKDF2-HMAC key derivation for secure, salted, and stretched encryption keys.